-This course option is being taught using a Distance Learning Format (online) Internet based Instruction.
-Each Student will be required to access the Internet to participate as a student in this class.
-There will be many different learning activities provided each week (journal articles, popular science readings, assignments to be submitted through the course website, discussion forums, etc.).
-Students are responsible for keeping up with the assignments on a weekly basis and adhering to the designated due dates.
-As this course is offered in an asynchronous distance learning format, students can complete weekly readings and assignments any time during the week; however, all readings and assignments need to be completed by the designated due date (ample time is given between assignments and managing time is each student's responsibility).
-Assignment due dates are outlined in the Monthly Calendar as well as on the online class site.
-Projects, group interactions, and research are all designed to stimulate discussion and learning while providing skills in the application of knowledge gained from this course.
+This course option is being taught in a distance learning format (online) using Internet based instruction.
+Each student will be required to access the Internet to participate as a student in this class.
+There will be many different learning activities provided each week, such as chapter readings, popular science readings, assignments to be submitted through the course website, discussion forums, etc. Students are responsible for keeping up with the assignments on a weekly basis and adhering to the designated due dates.
+As this course is offered in an asynchronous distance learning format, students can complete weekly readings and assignments any time during the week.
+Reflections, discussion forums, and labs are all designed to stimulate discussion and learning while providing skills in the application of knowledge gained from this course.